mjoras/SCONE-PROTOCL/documents/charter.md

 In the context of this charter, a "network element" is defined as anything on the path of a UDP 5-tuple that is capable of dropping or delaying packets.
+The working group will initial focus on developing a solution for QUIC.

 ### Non-Goals